 Make sure you reinvest in your business.
 Since many of us, as the owner/operators of small vegan businesses, rely on our businesses for our income, you may often find yourself pulling all the resources from your business.
 This February, big or small, make an effort to reinvest in your business.
 Identify something that will help your business run faster, smoother, or more efficiently.
 Find a way to put something in that will give your business a boost, or help it soar!
 You might be thinking, “Nice idea, but I don’t have a suitcase of cash just sitting around.”
 I get it – we’ve all been there.
 I’m not talking about going overboard or investing outside your means.
 If you don’t have a lot of resources to spare, think of it as a DIY Spa Day for your business.
 Just as taking the time to do a home pedi can make you feel pampered and new without costing a lot of money, look for ways to clean up, fix, or correct small things in your business that don’t take a lot of cash, but maybe just a bit of time and focus.
 Maybe it’s something you’ve been meaning to fix for a long time and just haven’t gotten around to.

 Celebrating love is ALWAYS a good thing, and it not only improves the object of the affection, but it makes you feel good too.
-So be sure to show your vegan biz a little love this month, and the results will come back to you 10-fold.
+So be sure to show your vegan biz a little love, and the results will come back to you 10-fold.

 This article first appeared in the February 2017 issue of Vegan Lifestyle Magazine.
 You can download full issues of the magazine here: